-U.S. EPA meets periodically with the Community Advisory Group, the Citizens for Wise Approaches Toward Environmental Resources (CF/WATER), to update the group on Site cleanup progress.
+U.S. EPA met periodically with a Community Advisory Group, the Citizens for Wise Approaches Toward Environmental Resources (CF/WATER), to update the group on Site cleanup progress.

-There has been Congressional interest from U.S. Senator Sherrod Brown and U.S. Representative Jim Jordan (Urbana).
+There has been Congressional interest from U.S. Senator Sherrod Brown, U.S. Senator Rob Portman, and U.S. House of Representatives Speaker John Boehner (8th District).